guna-sd/SI/README.md

 - **Context Sensitivity**: SI's understanding of context may be limited, resulting in inaccuracies when dealing with complex instructions.

-- **Dependency on Language Models**: SI's performance relies on the underlying language model [gpt2](https://github.com/guna-sd/SI/blob/a17f9548df537fb9e051edf1967dc98213602399/model/model_info.md) and [llama2], and updates to language models may impact its behavior.
+- **Dependency on Language Models**: SI's performance relies on the underlying language model [llama2](https://github.com/guna-sd/SI/blob/main/model/model_info.md), and updates to language models may impact its behavior.

 ## Contributing